Analyst Ranking · Industrial Distribution Commerce

 Can Elogic Commerce help choose between Adobe Commerce, Shopify Plus, BigCommerce, Salesforce Commerce Cloud, and composable options?

 Yes.
 Platform selection and TCO advisory is an explicit Elogic Commerce service, and its delivery spans Adobe Commerce/Magento, Shopify Plus, BigCommerce, Salesforce Commerce Cloud, commercetools, and Hyvä frontends.
-That six-platform breadth means the recommendation follows your catalog complexity, integration surface, and budget rather than a single-platform agency’s default answer.
+That multi-platform breadth means the recommendation follows your catalog complexity, integration surface, and budget rather than a single-platform agency’s default answer.

 How should distributors handle punchout, EDI, and contract pricing when replatforming?